-In the United States, approximately 75% of the adult population uses vision correction, inclusive of both eyeglasses and contact lenses (National Eye Institute).
+In the United States, approximately 75% of the adult population uses vision correction, which includes eyeglasses and contact lenses (National Eye Institute).
 The importance of vision, and in turn corrective lenses for the majority of the population, is indispensable.
-These lenses allow people to read their favorite books, see the faces of loved ones, look at great works of art—they allow people to see the world.
+These lenses allow people to read their favorite books, see the faces of loved ones, look at great works of art—they allow people to see the world and navigate through it.

 The Human Eye

-To understand how corrective lenses work, there must first be a foundational understanding of how the human eye works.
-The retina, a layer of cells found on the back of your eye, reacts to incoming light and relays the information to your brain.
-As scattered light enters your eye, three things must happen to the light for visual clarity:
+To understand how corrective lenses work, it helps to first understand how the human eye works.
+Light enters the eye and lands on the retina, a layer of cells found on the back of your eye.
+The retina reacts to incoming light and relays the information to your brain.
+As light enters your eye, two main things need to happen for visual clarity:

-The size of the image must be reduced to fit onto the retina
+The incoming image size must be reduced to fit onto the retina